J. Alex Halderman

-J. Alex Halderman (born c.
-January 1981) is professor of Computer Science and Engineering at the University of Michigan, where he is also director of the Center for Computer Security & Society.
-Halderman's research focuses on computer security and privacy, with an emphasis on problems that broadly impact society and public policy.
+John Alexander Halderman (born c.
+January 1981) is an American computer scientist.
+He currently serves as a professor of computer science and engineering at the University of Michigan, as well as being the director of the Center for Computer Security and Society at Michigan Engineering.
+His research focuses on computer security and privacy, with an emphasis on problems that broadly impact society and public policy.

 Education

-Halderman was awarded the A.B. summa cum laude in June 2003, the M.A. in June 2005, and the Ph.D. in June 2009, all in Computer Science from Princeton University.
+From Princeton University, Halderman received a Bachelor of Arts summa cum laude in June 2003, a Master of Arts in June 2005, and a Doctor of Philosophy in June 2009, all in computer science.

-Academic career
+Career and research

 As a student at Princeton, Halderman played a significant role in exposing flaws in digital rights management (DRM) software used on compact discs.
 In 2004, he discovered that a DRM system called MediaMax CD-3 could be bypassed simply by holding down the shift key while inserting a CD.
 The company behind the system briefly threatened him with a $10 million lawsuit, landing him on the front page of USA Today.
 Later, in 2005, he helped show that a DRM system called Extended Copy Protection functioned identically to a rootkit and weakened the security of computers in which audio CDs were played.
 The ensuing Sony BMG copy protection rootkit scandal led to the recall of millions of CDs, class action lawsuits, and enforcement action by the U.S. Federal Trade Commission.

 In 2008, Halderman led the team that discovered the cold boot attack against disk encryption, which allows an attacker with physical access to a computer device to extract encryption keys or other secrets from its memory.
 The technique, which was initially effective against nearly every full-disk encryption product on the market, exploits DRAM data remanence to retrieve memory contents even after the device has been briefly powered off.
 One version of the technique involves cooling DRAM modules with freeze spray to slow data decay, then removing them from the computer and reading them in an external device.
 It has become an important part of computer forensics practice and has also inspired a wide variety of defensive research, such as leakage-resilient cryptography and hardware implementations of encrypted RAM.
 For their work developing the attack, Halderman and his coauthors received the Pwnie Award for Most Innovative Research and the Best Student Paper Award from the USENIX Security Symposium.

 At the University of Michigan, Halderman and coauthors performed some of the first comprehensive studies of Internet censorship in China and in Iran, and of underground "street networks" in Cuba.
 In 2009, he led a team that uncovered security problems and copyright infringement in client-side censorship software mandated by the Chinese government.
 The findings helped catalyze popular protest against the program, leading China to reverse its policy requiring its installation on new PCs.
 In 2011, Halderman and his students invented Telex, a new approach to circumventing Internet censorship, partially by placing anticensorship technology into core network infrastructure outside the censoring country.